 - GDP: $41.5 billion (#115 among all countries)

 Mongolia’s economy has historically relied largely on livestock and agriculture, in addition to mineral extraction.
 The country was plunged into a depression in 1990–1991 when the Soviet Union collapsed.
-2020 estimates anticipate a contracting GDP of -5.2% for Mongolia, and +4.3% for 2021, according to updated estimates from the World Bank.
+2020 estimates from a January 2021 report anticipated a contracting GDP of -5.2% for Mongolia, and +4.3% for 2021, according to updated estimates from the World Bank.